olar785/A-validated-protocol-for-benthic-monitoring-of-New-Zealand-s-fish-farms-using-environmental-DNA/README.md

 The bioinformatics pipeline used in this study is made publicly available under the 'Bioinformatics-pipeline-NZ-fish-farm-eDNA-monitoring' folder.

-The GenCodeIDs of bacterial and eukaryote indicators are available under the GenCodeID_Database.
+The GenCodeIDs of bacterial and eukaryote indicators are available under the 'GenCodeID_Database' folder.